TranTrungHiu/secure-camera-app/README.md

-Here’s a draft for the `README.md` file for your repository, `secure-camera-app`:

----

 # Secure Camera App

 A secure camera application built entirely in Java, designed to provide enhanced privacy and data protection while capturing photos and videos.